BlancheK/BlancheK.github.io/movies-titles.md

 # Successful titles analysis

 To dig into the impact of the title on a movie's success, we first need a success indicator.
-We suggest that the success is measured by both the movie revenue (box office earnings minus budget) and the ratings from IMDb.
+We suggest that the success is measured by both the movie revenue (box office earnings minus budget) and the ratings from IMdB.
 Accordingly to this, the indicator of success is calculated thanks to our additional dataset.

 {% include success-indicator-distribution.html %}